Assyrian-Remote-OpenSource-Society/Assyrian-Open-Source-STEM-Wordlists/README.md

 ## Formatting

-Eventually, a more visually consumable format will be given to the wordlists.
+A more visually consumable format will be given to the wordlists, eventually.
 At this time, initiating the effort has higher priority.

 ## Contribution